Suzuka 8 Hours: Star riders

-A main attraction of the Suzuka 8 hours race is that it normally features star riders from MotoGP and Superbike racing factions from around the world.
-It is not uncommon for a rider to have the 8 Hours race written into their contracts when they acquire a factory ride in MotoGP or Superbike.
-If the rider has notable success in their respective class during the season, they will usually negotiate to have the requirement of racing future 8 Hours races removed from their contract.
-Most high-level riders don't like racing it because it breaks up their mid-season momentum and because it is physically draining.
-Michael Doohan is an example of one such rider who raced the 8 Hours early in his career but had his contractual obligations to the race removed following his significant success in 500cc (now MotoGP).
+A main attraction of the Suzuka 8 Hours race is that it usually features international star riders from MotoGP and SBK alike.
+It is not uncommon for participating riders to have the 8 Hours race written into their contracts upon acquiring a factory ride in MotoGP or Superbike.
+Also based on their performance history in their respective class during the season, the riders will usually negotiate to have the requirement of racing future 8 Hours races removed from their contract.
+Most high-level riders often skip the Suzuka 8 Hours because it breaks up their mid-season momentum and is physically draining.
+Michael Doohan is an example of one such rider who raced the 8 Hours early in his career but had his contractual obligations to the race there removed following his significant success in the 500cc Grand Prix motorcycle class, later known as MotoGP.

-On the other hand, high-level Japanese riders return for the race annually as it is regarded by the Japanese as one of the biggest motorsport events on the calendar.
-As the Suzuka 8 hours is part of the FIM World Endurance Racing Championship, its priority on the international calendar, along with the off-weeks in the FIM calendar, makes this race one of the most crucial on the schedule.
+On the other hand, high-level Japanese riders return for the Suzuka 8 Hours annually as it is regarded by the Japanese as one of the biggest motorsport events on the calendar in Japan.
+As the Suzuka 8 Hours is part of the FIM World Endurance Racing Championship, its priority on the international calendar, along with the off-weeks in the FIM calendar, makes this race one of the most crucial on the schedule.

-Until the removal of the Laguna Seca round in MotoGP, from 2003 until 2014, race winners had almost been exclusively Japanese, with only an occasional international-level star in the race, primarily since the Laguna Seca round either conflicted with the 8 Hours or was days after the event.
-From 2002-2014, only World Superbike stars have participated in the event, and four European riders have won, with the 2013 three-rider team consisting mostly of European riders.
+From 2003 to 2013, during which MotoGP had a Laguna Seca round, race winners had almost been exclusively Japanese, with only an occasional international-level star in the race, primarily since the Laguna Seca round either conflicted with the 8 Hours or was days after the event.
+From 2002-2014, only World Superbike stars participated in the event, and four European riders have won, with the 2013 three-rider team consisting mostly of European riders.

-Since Laguna Seca was removed, MotoGP stars have once again participated in the race, as Yamaha has won with Bradley Smith in 2015, along with Katsuyuki Nakasuga, who was a MotoGP rider at the time, and MotoGP rider Pol Espargaró, the 2013 Moto2 champion.
+With the US Grand Prix at Laguna Seca discontinued as of 2014, MotoGP stars have once again participated in the race, with Yamaha emerging as the 2015 winners with SBK rider Bradley Smith and MotoGP riders Katsuyuki Nakasuga and Pol Espargaró, the latter of whom was the 2013 Moto2 champion.
 Double MotoGP champion Casey Stoner also came out of retirement that year to race for Honda, alongside Michael van der Mark and Takumi Takahashi.
 His team was leading the race until Stoner crashed out when his throttle stuck open, resulting in a fractured tibia and shoulder for the Australian.
-Espargaró and Nakasuga (now just a Yamaha test driver in addition to domestic racing in Japan) repeated the feat in 2016 with Alex Lowes as the third rider.
-Nakasuga won the race third time in a row in 2017 with Alex Lowes and Michael van der Mark, marking him the second driver to win three consecutive endurance races, after Aaron Slight achieved the feat in the 1990s.
+Espargaró and Nakasuga (now a Yamaha test rider in addition to domestic racing in Japan) repeated the feat in 2016 with Alex Lowes as their third rider.
+Nakasuga won the race third time in a row in 2017 with Alex Lowes and Michael van der Mark, making him the second rider to win three consecutive 8 Hours races, repeating the feat previously achieved by Aaron Slight in the 1990s.